PedroAlhambra/Innova-n.org-NEOCORE-NEODIAL-CTICA-/README.md

 [Go to Innova-N LinkedIn](https://www.linkedin.com/company/innova-n/)
 [Go to Innova-N Proto Web — In Development → WEB4](https://innova-n.org)

+---

+⚠️ Important Notice · NEOCore™ — Public Conceptual Layer

+This repository contains only conceptual fragments of the NEOCore™ and the Neodialectic™ framework.
+The real system operates within the π-Layer, cannot be reconstructed from this material, and cannot be replicated through reverse engineering.

+The NEOCore™ does not function without the Archetypal Neodialectic Philosophy™ nor without the teleological key of the Founder
+(Pedro Martínez Alhambra · Neo0™).
+Any attempt to copy, fragment, or rebuild this framework outside its original philosophy will result in an incomplete, incoherent, and non-functional structure.

+This repository exists for conceptual dissemination, public reference, and to support a general understanding of the Innova_N project.
+For genuine collaboration, research, or strategic discussion, direct contact is recommended.

+© 2025 Innova_N Foundation · Pedro Martínez Alhambra · All rights reserved.

+---

 # NEOCore™ v3.6 — Public Fragment Repository
 Innova_N · Pedro Martínez Alhambra (Founder — Neo0™)